 Most people who develop delayed allergic symptoms with the first dose can safely get the second dose.
 You can take an antihistamine (eg, cetirizine or loratadine) prior to or following the second dose.
 Most people will have a similar milder reaction with the second dose.

-There have been very rare reports of myocarditis and pericarditis occurring after vaccination with the Comirnaty Pfizer COVID-19 vaccine particularly in younger males.
+There have been very rare reports of myocarditis, pericarditis or both (myopericarditis) occurring after vaccination with the Comirnaty Pfizer COVID-19 vaccine particularly in younger males.
 Myocarditis is more likely to occur following a COVID-19 infection than after receiving the vaccine.

 Myocarditis is inflammation affecting the heart muscle.
 Pericarditis is inflammation of the lining around the heart.
 Myopericarditis is a mixture of myocarditis and pericarditis.